 We believe that giving students the correct careers education and guidance can improve their motivation to learn and help them to achieve.

-The school is committed to ensuring that students have high quality impartial advice on career opportunities, and that our students progress onto appropriate courses or employment on leaving the school.
+The school is committed to ensuring that students have high quality impartial advice on career opportunities, and that they progress onto appropriate courses or employment on leaving the school.

 Independent Careers Advice:

-The school employs an external Independent adviser to complement other careers education provided through LIFE (PSHCE) lessons and tutor times.
-The pastoral teams also offer support for students in terms of future progression routes and the “next steps”.
+The school employs an external independent adviser, to complement other careers education provided through LIFE (PSHCE) lessons and tutor times.
+Ivana O’Brien is available at the school every Monday and is based in the LRC interview room.
+Pastoral teams also offer support for students in terms of future progression routes.
 The school policy on CIEAG is available here.

 Key Stage 4:

+A full programme of interviews with our independent adviser starts at the end of Year 10, going into Year 11.
 The data collected from interviews, combined with information about proposed destinations obtained from all students, results in a clear picture about post 16 intentions for Year 11.
-The data collected about our students means that we can easily refer any students about whom we have concerns.

 The London Borough of Sutton Apprenticeship Hub (http://getaheadsutton.org) was launched in November.
 The Hub is aimed at all local teachers, students, parents and businesses and is run by a team of apprentices, who are very keen to inspire other young people to get involved and get ahead.